New Drugs Cure Hepatitis C

 But today, we're witnessing a revolution in hepatitis C treatment, as more and more medications that directly target the virus gain approval.
 These medications offer a cure, instead of a partial clearing of the virus.
 And, as a bonus, most come in the form of a pill.
 They have fewer side effects and work much faster—which means you don't have to stay on treatment as long as compared to interferon and other drugs.

 The rapidly-evolving hep C medication list is giving new hope for the 3.2 million Americans living with the chronic form of the disease.
-Here's a closer look at some of the interferon-free medicines for hepatitis C approved since 2014.
+Antiviral therapy for hep C continues to rapidly evolve with the introduction of new drugs and treatment regimens that vary based on hep C genotype, previous treatments, and the presence of cirrhosis.
+Here's a closer look at some of the currently prescribed interferon-free medicines for hepatitis C.

 Harvoni (ledipasvir and sofosbuvir)